AirtestProject/Poco/README.rst

 Object Proxy Related Operation
 """"""""""""""""""""""""""""""

+This section describes object proxy related operations

 click
 '''''

-The anchorPoint of UI element defaults to the click point.
-When the first argument is passed to the relative click position, the coordinate of the top-left corner of the bounding box will be `[0, 0]` and the bottom right corner `[1, 1]`.
-The deviation range can be less than 0 or larger than 1 and if it turns out to be out of 0~1, that means it is beyond the bounding box.
+The anchorPoint of UI element is put to the click point by default.
+When the first argument (relative click position) is passed to the function, the coordinates of the top-left corner of the bounding box will be `[0, 0]` and the bottom right corner coordinates will be `[1, 1]`.
+The deviation range can be less than 0 or larger than 1.
+If the deviation range is in interval (0, 1), it means it lies beyond the bounding box.

+Following example demonstrates how to use ``click`` function

 .. code-block:: python